gallotor/ToDoList/README.md

 ## About

 [Todolist](https://github.com/msalman81/ToDoList) is a Node.js (Express) application.
 The todo items are stored on a remote MongoDB database.
-It was seleccted for the Automation project due to it's simplicity and external DDBB integration.
+It was seleccted for the Automation project due to its simplicity and external DDBB integration.

 Here's a preview:
 ![Capture](https://user-images.githubusercontent.com/46281169/61468062-1e4c0d80-a996-11e9-8dec-a1cffbd4b59e.PNG)